redox-os/book/src/porting-applications.md

 make r.recipe-name 2>&1 | tee recipe-name.log
 ```

-The recipe sources will be extracted/cloned on the `source` folder inside of your recipe folder, the binaries go to `target` folder.
+The recipe sources will be extracted/downloaded on the `source` folder inside of your recipe folder, while the executables or data go to the `target` folder.

 ## Update crates

-Sometimes the `Cargo.toml` and `Cargo.lock` of some Rust programs can hold a crate versions lacking Redox support or broken Redox code path (changes on code that make the target OS fail), this will give you an error during the recipe compilation.
+Sometimes the `Cargo.toml` and `Cargo.lock` of some Rust programs can hold a crate versions lacking Redox support or a broken Redox code path (changes on code that make the target OS fail), this will give you an error during the recipe compilation.

 - The reason of fixed crate versions is explained on the [Cargo FAQ](https://doc.rust-lang.org/cargo/faq.html#why-do-binaries-have-cargolock-in-version-control-but-not-libraries).